Student Support Committee

 The Fellowship of Graduate Student Travel (FGST) is a new award generously established in 2002 by the SICB.
 The purpose of these fellowships is to provide student funds for travel and other expenses at distant research laboratories, museums, or field sites.
 The primary purpose is for travel to "distant" research sites to learn specialized techniques or to use unique equipment or collections.
 Awards are made payable to the individual recipients.
 No part of an award may be used for the payment of indirect costs to the recipient's institution.
 All funds must be expended directly in support of the proposed investigation.

-Congratulations to this year's awardees!
+Congratulations to the 2012-2013 awardees!
 There were a large number of applications this year, and the process of choosing the grants was exceptionally challenging.
 Awardees will also be announced at the SICB conference business meeting.
 Emails to all of the applicants will be sent following the conference.
 For a list of 2013 awardees, click here.

 For questions regarding the Programs, contact the chair of the Student Support Committee: Sheila Patek

 Durham, NC 27708